Xiao Longhua: Don’t Tire Yourself Out

 Wood, plastic, metal, paper, and leather

-Xiao Longhua: When I was young, some of my cousins and I learned painting from my grandfather.
+Xiao Longhua: When I was young, some of my cousins and I learned painting from Grandpa.
 I took Chinese painting courses, which included books like How to Draw a Cow and How to Draw a Tiger, but Grandpa told me not to read those books.
 He was actually quite relaxed about teaching us because he was very busy and didn’t have much time.
 However, I would watch him paint, and I got to see firsthand what an old master was doing, how he did each step, and the entire process.
 Although Grandpa usually didn’t allow anyone to be around while he was painting, I was quieter as a child and could watch for a while.
 But I could only watch for a short time—drawing the outlines was quite tedious.
 When I found myself getting restless and wanting to make a sound, I would leave.

 LEAP: What is this method?